Experienced Business Analyst Interview Questions and Answers

 Scenario I

-The remaining effort to complete = 10 PM (This could happen because of various reasons like resources leaving, challenging tasks, etc.)
+Remaining effort to complete: 10 PM (This could happen because of various reasons like resources leaving, challenging tasks, etc.)

 Scenario II

-The remaining effort to complete = 6 PM (Not so frequent case but can happen)
+Remaining effort to complete: 6 PM (Not so frequent case but can happen)

-In this case, the total effort has been reduced.
+Insight: In this case, the total effort has been reduced — meaning the project required less effort than initially estimated.

 17. What is an INVEST framework for writing good User stories?

-Small: Be a small quantum of work that can be finished in 3-4 days.
+• Small: The story should represent a small, manageable unit of work that can be completed in 3–4 days.

 18. How will you prioritize Product Backlog using MoSCoW Method?